nekitmm/starnet/README.md

 **StarNet** is a neural network that can remove stars from images in one simple step leaving only background.

-More technically it is a convolutional residual net with a typical encoder-decoder architecture, with L1, Adversarial and Perceptual losses.
+More technically it is a convolutional residual net with encoder-decoder architecture and with L1, Adversarial and Perceptual losses.

 **Small example:**